“I don’t design clothes, I design dreams” – Ralph Lauren

 In Graphics the students study designing techniques; drawing skills, packaging and the effective use of signs, logos and branding.

 In Catering, students undertake a variety of skills that develop their knowledge in healthy eating/multi-cultural foods and Meal planning.

-At GCSE, students can opt to follow any of the design and technology courses to examination level (AQA), and we offer a comprehensive range of GCSE courses, including Food, Nutrition and Preparation, Product Design and BTEC Engineering as well as the Technical Award in Food and Catering.
+At GCSE, students can opt to follow any of the design and technology courses to examination level (AQA), and we offer a comprehensive range of GCSE courses, including Food, Nutrition and Preparation, Product Design and BTEC Engineering as well as the V Cert in Food and Cookery.